A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

+A cutting hemi-sphere is a $\mathbb{S}^n_{+}$ (half-sphere), which is a \emph{solution} of applying the Borsuk-Ulam Theorem to a \emph{cutting map}.
+The first cutting hemi-sphere will be the hemi-sphere used at the very first stage of the procedure to cut the sphere $\mathbb{S}^n$ into two parts. \end{definition}

-where $clos(A)$ determines the topological closure of the subset $A$.
-We call the hemi-spheres obtained from the cutting maps, \emph{cutting hemi-spheres}.
-Furthermore, a convexly-derived probability measure $\nu_{\pi}$ is defined on $S_{\pi}$.
+A convexly-derived probability measure $\nu_{\pi}$ is defined on $S_{\pi}$.
 Since $\lim_{i\to \infty}S_i=S_{\pi}$ (this limit is with respect to Hausdorff topology) the definition of the convexly-derived measures can be applied to define the positive probability measure supported on $S_{\pi}$ by

 Hence, by the definition of $\nu_{\pi}$